 Balance Sheet Value

-Under corporate accounting standards, when a company acquires an asset, it puts that asset on its balance sheet with a value equal to its "historical cost" -- what the company paid for it.
+Under corporate accounting standards, when a company acquires an asset, it puts that asset on its balance sheet with a value equal to its "historical cost" – what the company paid for it.
 If it's a fixed asset with a limited lifespan, such as a building or a piece of equipment, the company gradually depreciates that asset over time, which reduces its balance sheet value.
 Even if the company has good reason to believe that an asset has risen in value, it still cannot increase that asset's "book value," the value reported on the balance sheet.
-The only exception to this is certain securities, which are "marked to market," or reported at their current market price.
+Tradable securities, such as stocks and bonds, are an exception, however, are "marked to market," or reported at their current market price.

 Fair Market Value